 Only labeled crops can be planted within 30 days of treatment.
 Maximum of 2 applications per year.
 Maximum of 2.9 pints of product per acre/application.
+Minimum of 30 days between applications.

 Control of Wild Garlic in Stubble Grain and Corn Fields: Following the harvest of small grains and corn, Wild garlic often produces new fall growth.
-This should be sprayed with 2-% pints of product in 20 to 40 gallons of water per acre.
-This is a useful practice as one part of a Wild garlic control program.
-Do not plant any crop for three months after treatment
+This should be sprayed with 2-2/3 pints of product in 20 to 40 gallons of water per acre.
+This is a useful practice as one of a Wild garlic control program.
+Do not plant any crop for three months after treatment.